IRS-Public/taxpert/docs/QUICKSTART.md

 every surface described below.
 Run cookiecutter from where you want the application to land rather than from inside a checkout of the template.

-Alternatively you can clone a reference applications and follow its README for running one or all of the applications natively or in Docker:
+Alternatively you can clone the reference applications and follow their READMEs for running one or all of the applications natively or in Docker:

 ```bash